human-writes/aio/README.md

 ## State of the project

 Feel free to send me feedback of your experience to _ohmyinbox99_at_gmail_dot_com_ (yes that's it).

-## Changelog

-v0.5.62 - Update highlight.js dependency

-v0.5.61 - Update this README.

-v0.5.60 - Separate web components from Core package.

-v0.5.50 - Refactor the components in order to remove a lot of ducplicate code.

-v0.5.49 - Fix typos that were all the same for one instance of a web component.
-Add a feature to write at random speed.

-v0.5.48 - Add a feature to chain components one after the other.

-v0.5.47 - Update this README with the demo site.

-v0.5.46 - Fix a bug that prevented CodeWriter from working in some cases.

 ## Roadmap